Soviet democracy: In Russia and the Soviet Union

+The October Revolution was carried out by the soviets under the leadership of the Bolsheviks and the Left Socialist Revolutionaries.
+The latter would leave the government because they opposed the Brest-Litovsk peace agreement.
 After the revolution, the Bolsheviks had to defend the newly formed government in World War I and the Russian Civil War.
 According to some critics, many of the effects of the wars on the new Soviet government may be part of what led to the decline of soviet democracy in Russia (due to the authority the state took on in war time) and to the emergence of the bureaucratic structure that maintained much control throughout the history of the Soviet Union.
-Some believe that one key blow against soviet democracy occurred as early as March 1918, when all nineteen city soviets that were elected during the spring were disbanded in a series of Bolshevik coups d'etat because workers returned Menshevik-SR majorities, or non-Bolshevik socialist majorities.
+Some believe that one key blow against soviet democracy occurred as early as March 1918, when all nineteen city soviets that were elected during the spring were disbanded in a series of Bolshevik coups d'état because workers returned Menshevik-SR majorities, or non-Bolshevik socialist majorities.

 However, a key development in the course of soviet democracy in Russia occurred in March, 1921, with the Kronstadt rebellion.
 The outset of the year was marked by strikes and demonstrations - in both Moscow and Petrograd, as well as the countryside - due to discontent with the results of policies that made up war communism.
 The Bolsheviks, in response to the protests, enacted martial law and sent the Red Army to disperse the workers.
 This was followed up by mass arrests executed by the Cheka.
 Repression and minor concessions only temporarily quelled the discontent as Petrograd protests continued that year in March.
-This time the factory workers were joined by sailors stationed on the nearby island-fort of Kronstadt.
+This time, the factory workers were joined by sailors stationed on the nearby island-fort of Kronstadt.
 Disappointed in the direction of the Bolshevik government, the rebels demanded a series of reforms including a reduction in Bolshevik privileges, newly elected soviet councils to include socialist and anarchist groups, economic freedom for peasants and workers, dissolution of the bureaucratic governmental organs created during the civil war, and the restoration of workers' rights for the working class.
 The workers and sailors of the Kronstadt rebellion were promptly crushed by Red Army forces, with a thousand rebels killed in battle and another thousand executed the following weeks, with many more fleeing abroad and to the countryside.
 These events coincided with the 10th Congress of the Russian Communist Party (Bolsheviks).
 There, Lenin argued that the soviets and the principle of democratic centralism within the Bolshevik party still assured democracy.
 However, faced with support for Kronstadt within Bolshevik ranks, Lenin also issued a "temporary" ban on factions in the Russian Communist Party.
-This ban remained until the revolutions of 1989 and, according to some critics, made the democratic procedures within the party an empty formality, and helped Stalin to consolidate much more authority under the party.
+This ban remained until the revolutions of 1989 and, according to some critics, made the democratic procedures within the party an empty formality, and helped Joseph Stalin to consolidate much more authority under the party.
 Soviets were transformed into the bureaucratic structure that existed for the rest of the history of the Soviet Union and were completely under the control of party officials and the politburo.